lthms/soap.coffee-lthms/site/posts/CleopatraV1.md

     Because I have too much free time, probably.

 The page you are currently reading is **`cleopatra`** entry point.
-Its primilarly purpose is to define two Makefiles —`makefile` and `bootstrap.mk`— and the necessary emacs-lisp script to tangle this document.
+Its primary purpose is to define two Makefiles —`makefile` and `bootstrap.mk`— and the necessary emacs-lisp script to tangle this document.

 On the one hand, `makefile` is the main entrypoint of **`cleopatra`**.
 It